dog hock joint

 Hock Brace and its functionality

-A first in its segment in India, our line of Medical Assistance Aids, also has the A+A Pets’ Hock Joint Protective Wrap For Dogs, which is most recommended by the Veterinarian in case of ligament tear of hock joint or fracture and has been a relief for pet parents due to its easy availability on our website.
+A first in its segment in India, our line of Medical Assistance Aids, also has the A Plus A Pets’ Hock Joint Protective Wrap For Dogs, which is most recommended by the Veterinarian in case of ligament tear of hock joint or fracture and has been a relief for pet parents due to its easy availability on our website.

 Share: